-We are revising our existing stormwater code (SMC 22.800-22.808) and the associated Directors’ Rules based on the feedback we received from you during our informal comment period that ended August 15, 2014.
-Our new rules will replace the current stormwater code and Directors' Rules, which are administered jointly by DPD and Seattle Public Utilities (SPU).
+We will incorporate all other changes into our proposed 2016 Stormwater Code and Manual update, which will be effective in January 2016.
+Those changes are based on the feedback we received from you during our informal comment period that ended August 15, 2014.
+Our new rules will replace the current Stormwater code and Directors' Rules, which are administered jointly by us and SPU.

 Our regulations will be equivalent to Ecology's 2012 Stormwater Manual and will address the following topics: